 Platinum # 3776 Century Celluloid Sakura fountain pen

-This Platinum #3776 Century Celluloid collection is available in five colors.
+This Platinum #3776 Century Celluloid collection is available in five colours.
 It is striking that the complete pen including section is made of celluloid.
-With these pens it is not the case that the frame is turned from a solid bar of celluloid.
-In these Platinum #3776 models, the celluloid is pressed in a mold.
-Another difference from the regular #3776 models is the single wide cap rim.
+With these pens it is not the case that the frame is turned from a solid rod of celluloid.
+With these Platinum #3776 models the celluloid is pressed in a mould.
+Another difference with the regular #3776 models is the single wide cap rim.
 The brand name and the #3776 logo are engraved on this cap.

 The number 3776 refers to the height of Mount Fuji, the highest mountain in Japan.
-The first #3776 models produced Platinum in 1978, this model became one of the most important cornerstones of this Japanese stationery manufacturer.
+Platinum produced the first #3776 models in 1978, this model became one of the most important cornerstones of this Japanese stationery manufacturer.

-The model evolved over the years and recently the suffix "Century" was added to the name #3776.
-Platinum has been around since 1919 and it is perhaps for this reason that this additive was chosen, in the run-up to its 100th anniversary.
+The model evolved over the years and recently the addition "Century" was added to the name #3776.
+Platinum has been around since 1919 and it is perhaps for this reason that this additive was chosen in the run-up to its 100th anniversary.

 The Platinum #3776 Century models are simple and classically designed.
-One point is fundamentally innovative with these Platinum #3776 Century models and that is the way the pen closes.
+One point is fundamentally innovative with these Platinum #3776 Century models and that is the way in which the pin closes.
 Platinum calls it their "Slip & Seal" mechanism.
-Basically, the inner cap is freely rotating and resiliently placed in the cap sleeve.
-On the short side of the shell there is a non-slip edge around the ink guide and nib, it is there where the spring-loaded inner cap closes.
-In addition, this inner cap fits tightly around the nib.
-This combination ensures that the pen does not dry out.
+What this means is that the inner cap is freely rotating and resiliently placed in the cap sleeve.
+There is a rough edge around the ink guide and nib on the front side of the shell, which is where the resilient inner cap closes.
+In addition, this inner cap fits closely around the nib.
+This combination ensures that the pen hardly dries up.

-Platinum claims that the pen, filled with ink, can be stored for a long time without drying out, we are not talking about weeks, but a time span of no less than a year!
-An additional advantage is that the pin also behaves leak-free in a pressurized cabin aircraft.t.
+Platinum claims that the pen, filled with ink, can be stored for a long time without drying out, we are not talking about weeks, but about a period of no less than a year!
+An additional advantage is that the pen also behaves leak-free in a pressurized cabin (aircraft).

-The pen can be filled with Platinum cartridges or with the supplied converter.
+The pen can be filled with cartridges (Platinum) or with the supplied converter.
 An additional advantage of the "Slip & Seal" mechanism is that it makes it possible to use more heavily pigmented inks.
 Platinum supplies these types of inks, which are waterproof and lightfast.
 Platinum guarantees that it is safe to use these pigmented inks in Platinum pens with the "Slip & Seal" mechanism.
-These types of inks are generally risky in regular fountain pens unless the pen is cleaned after each use.d.
+These types of inks are generally risky in regular fountain pens unless the pen is cleaned after each use.

-The 14 kt gold nibs are made in-house, they are the same ones used in the renowned Nakaya Urushi pens.
+The 14 kt gold nibs are manufactured in-house, they are the same ones used in the renowned Nakaya Urushi pens.

-The pen comes in a gift box with a pattern.
+The pen comes in a cartridge gift box.